A Tutorial on Meta-Reinforcement Learning: Meta-RL Definition

-We want to meta-train an inner-loop that can adapt quickly to a new MDP.
+Due to this bi-level structure, the algorithm for learning $f$ is often referred to as the \emph{outer-loop}, while the learned $f$ is called the \emph{inner-loop}.
+The relationship between the inner-loop and the outer-loop is illustrated in Figure~\ref{fig:inner-outer-loop}.
+Since the inner-loop and outer-loop both perform learning, we refer to the inner-loop as performing \textit{adaptation} and the outer-loop as performing \textit{meta-training}, for the sake of clarity.
+The learned inner-loop, that is, the function $f$, is assessed during \textit{meta-testing}.
+We want to meta-learn an RL algorithm, or an inner-loop, that can adapt quickly to a new MDP.
 This meta-training requires access to a set of training MDPs.
 These MDPs, also known as \textit{tasks}, come from a distribution denoted $p(\mathcal{M})$.
 In principle, the task distribution can be supported by any set of tasks.
 However, in practice, it is common for $\mathcal{S}$ and $\mathcal{A}$ to be shared between all of the tasks and the tasks to only differ in the reward $R(s,a)$ function, the dynamics $P(s'|s, a)$, and initial state distributions $P_0(s_0)$.
-Meta-training proceeds by sampling a task from the task distribution, running the inner-loop on it, and optimizing the inner-loop to improve the policies it produces.
+Meta-training proceeds by sampling a task from the task distribution, running the inner-loop on it, and optimizing the algorithm to improve the policies it produces.
 The interaction of the inner-loop with the task, during which the adaptation happens, is called a \textit{lifetime} or a \textit{trial} and is illustrated in Figure~\ref{fig:meta_rl_training}.
+A trial can consist of multiple episodes.
+After an episode ends, a new one begins with the initial state of the new episode sampled from the initial state distribution $P_0(s_0)$.
+The concatenation of all the data during a single trial, $\mathcal{D}$, which may contain multiple episodes, is called a \textit{meta-trajectory}.

+\paragraph{Parameterization} We generally parameterize the inner-loop $f_\theta$ with \emph{meta-parameters} $\theta$, and learn these parameters to maximize a meta-RL objective.
+Hence, $f_\theta$ outputs the parameters of $\pi_{\phi}$ directly: $\phi=f_\theta(\mathcal{D})$.
+We refer to the policy $\pi_\phi$ as the \textit{base policy}.
+Frequently, the inner-loop will only adapt a subset of $\phi$, which we refer to as the \textit{adapted policy parameters}, or the \textit{task parameters}, since they are adapted to each task.
+Some meta-RL algorithms use $f_\theta$ to map $\mathcal{D}$ to $\phi$ at every MDP step, while others do so less frequently.
+In either case case, we use $\phi_j$ to denote the $j$th set of parameters.
+Additionally, if the parameters are bound to a specific task, and there are a finite number of tasks, we use $\phi_j^i$ to indicate the $j$th set of parameters for the $i$th task.
+Likewise, we use $\mathcal{D}_j^i$ to indicate the data for the $j$th update for the $i$th task.